Chapter 5: Apologies and Acceptances

 Taisan squeezed back, “I love you too.”

 When no one was watching, Ram would sneak into Ebony’s room and see how she was doing.
-He felt incredibly guilty.
+He felt incredibly guilty, despite his strong dislike of her.
+Maybe it was the spirit of Siva, an angel to the devil of Java on his shoulders.
 He wasn’t a kid person, he might even consider the unborn as parasites, but he valued the life inside Ebony, for Slade.
 The man had given him his life back, it was only fair.

-And he would never really kill Ebony after ridiculing her for her sisters’ deaths, not that he was above being a hypocrite, he was just so angry.
+And he would never really kill Ebony after ridiculing her for the death of her sisters, not that he was above being a hypocrite, he was just so angry.

 Ebony was as cold-hearted as he had been towards others in the past.
 He understood why and knew he should cut her some slack, but he hadn’t yet forgiven her for Java.
 Even if it was self-defense.
 He could, however, apologize as long as no one was listening.
 Grabbing her hand, he whispered, “I’m sorry.”
 Then let it go as quickly as he’d picked it up and took his leave.